mrred85/one-themes/README.md

 ### How to install
 Download `One Dark.tmTheme` for Sublime.
 Open Sublime and select `Browse Packages` option from menu.
 Then, go to `User` folder and copy the `.tmTheme` file.

+## Xcode
+Theme for Objective-C ans Swift.
+### Hot wo install
+To install the theme download and then copy `One Dark.xccolortheme` file in `~/Library/Developer/Xcode/UserData/FontAndColorThemes` folder.
+Open Xcode and select from `Preferences > Fonts & Colors`.

 ## ACE Editor
 Theme for ACE editor (from ajax.org)